 - Custom knee braces.

 Great care should be taken when treating with pain medicine.
 Long-term use may cause severe liver/kidney damage.
 Routine blood work may be required.

 Custom knee braces are new to the veterinary world.
-Because of this, there is lack of evidence of this method working as it does in humans.
+Because of this, there is a lack of evidence of this method working as it does in humans.

 Postoperative care is just as important as the surgery itself!
 No matter how great your pup seems to feel after surgery, he/she must be under restricted activity for several weeks after surgery.
 This could mean kenneling your dog when unsupervised and leash-walking for bathroom breaks.